 A hand pointing to a network of clouds with ones and zeroes in the background

-In this programme you will learn how Information Technologies (IT) and Artificial Intelligence (AI) can be used to achieve strategic goals, and how Business Intelligence (BI) helps organisations make better decisions.
-You will gain a deeper understanding of the wider business context of information systems, how digitalisation affects organisations and the relationship between IT, innovation and sustainability.
+Information systems (IS) serve as a bridge between technology and human activities.
+In this programme, you will explore how Information Technologies (IT) and Artificial Intelligence (AI) can be used to achieve strategic goals and how Business Intelligence (BI) empowers organisations to make informed decisions.
+You will gain a deeper understanding of the broader business context of information systems, the impact of digitalisation on organisations and the interaction between IT, innovation and sustainability.

-The courses are designed to help you practice the theory, models and tools on real and complex problems in information systems.
-You will also learn how to participate in and manage IS-related change and innovation projects in national and international contexts.
+The courses are designed to apply theory, models and tools to real-world, complex cases.
+You will also learn how to participate in and lead information systems-related change and innovation projects in both national and international contexts.

 International Master Class